Minecraft-PE-Servers/Minecraft-PE-Servers.github.io/_posts/2016-06-10-mineserver-feedback.md

 question: false
 ---

-### FREE!
-Make Minecraft Server for yourself!
+### Running your Minecraft Server for FREE!
 [![](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5d/Available_on_the_App_Store_%28black%29.png/320px-Available_on_the_App_Store_%28black%29.png)](https://itunes.apple.com/app/id1332461218)

-- You can create an FREE MCPE server.
-- You can install plugins on the server with this app.
+- You can install hundreds of free plugins for your server.
-- One-TAP to run your server.
+- Our goal is to provide you with a secure, stable, long-running, low-cost server.